FuelLabs/fuels-ts/apps/docs/src/guide/contracts/proxy-contracts.md

 Automatic deployment of proxy contracts can be enabled in `Forc.toml`.

-Once that is is place, [fuels deploy](https://docs.fuel.network/docs/fuels-ts/fuels-cli/commands/#fuels-deploy) will take care of it.
+Once that is in place, [fuels deploy](https://docs.fuel.network/docs/fuels-ts/fuels-cli/commands/#fuels-deploy) will take care of it.

 ## Docs